-In developing a new generation of community legal service providers, the Clinic functions as a solo and small firm incubator, which will build capacity within BC's rural and remote communities for much-needed local and permanent legal services.
-The Clinic's first cohort of articling students will article in 16 different BC communities, as far east as Golden, as far north as Burns Lake, and as far west as Tofino.
+In developing a new generation of community legal service providers, the Clinic functions as a solo and small firm incubator, which builds capacity within BC's rural and remote communities for much-needed local and permanent legal services.
+The Clinic's first cohort of articling students is articling in 16 different BC communities, as far east as Golden, as far north as Burns Lake, and as far west as Tofino.

-With a curriculum centred on the practical, modern-day aspects of running a socially responsible law practice, the Clinic will provide invaluable learnings, tools and connections for the next wave of solo practitioners and small firms.
-Our students will gain the knowledge and confidence needed to work and thrive as community practitioners in underserved cities, towns and reserves across BC.
+With a curriculum centred on the practical, modern-day aspects of running a socially responsible law practice, the Clinic provides invaluable learnings, tools and connections for the next wave of solo practitioners and small firms.

+Our students our gaining the knowledge and confidence needed to work and thrive as community practitioners in underserved cities, towns and reserves across BC.